irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 python audio_to_video.py
 ```

 In the next part we will upload the videos via the Youtube's API and we will need to get a Youtube API key.
 More information [here](https://blog.hubspot.com/website/how-to-get-youtube-api-key).
-Please after step 7 make sure to dowlonad the "client_secret.json" file and place it in the same directory where you will run the script(scripts in this repo).
+Please after step 7 make sure to dowlonad the "client_secret.json" file and place it in the same directory where you will run the script(src in this repo).

 Before uploading the first video, you will be prompted to choose a YouTube channel to upload the video to.
 Please select the same account that you have authorized in the previous steps.